 Clearly, finding a great pumpkin patch in Wisconsin isn’t too difficult at all.
-Pick one or two to visit this fall so you and your family can fully enjoy the season and all the amazing things it has to offer.
-In the winter be ready to look for Christmas tree farms in Wisconsin too!
+Pick one or two to visit this fall, and you and your family will fully enjoy the season and all the amazing things it has to offer.
+Also be sure to check live music schedules as a lot of farms offer that as well!
+In the winter, be ready to look for Christmas tree farms in Wisconsin, too!

 Other fun things to do in Wisconsin: